sspringenberg/Speech-Aux-VAE/readme.md

 This repository contains the code and results of applying two VAE architectures, namely a simple predictive VAE and a multi-timescale auxiliary VAE to speech audio in order to obtain expressive speech representations in an unsupervised manner.
+The models are implemented in [PyTorch](https://github.com/pytorch/pytorch).
+The Aux-VAE architecture is further specified in the paper ["Predictive Auxiliary Variational Autoencoder for Representation Learning of Global Speech Characteristics"](), published in the Interspeech 2019 proceedings.

 ## Models